Plastic SCM - GitSync guide

 This can be a first approach: GitSync is a native Windows DVCS connected to GitHub.
 So, it virtually turns Plastic SCM into a full-fledged Windows client for Git.

-Note: GitSync is not technically a new Git client: You would be using Plastic SCM on the client side but being able to push/pull to Git servers (using https or Git protocols).
+Note: GitSync is not technically a new Git client: You would be using Plastic SCM on the client-side but can push/pull to Git servers (using https or Git protocols).

 Imagine that you're a developer using GitHub (or Bitbucket, or maybe CodePlex).
-In any case, there are things you like: using a cloud-based repository for your code, and Windows to develop.
-And things you don't like: being forced to use the CLI, and lack of really awesome GUI tools.
+In any case, there are things you like: using a cloud-based repository for your code and Windows to develop.
+And things you don't like: being forced to use the CLI and lacking really awesome GUI tools.

 So, you wish you had everything: Cloud repositories, the DVCS power, and awesome tools for Windows.